arnabsenkgecmca26-hub/An-IoT-Enabled-Machine-Learning-Framework-for-Pollutant-Monitoring-Acid-Rain-Risk-Estimation/README.md

 An IoT-enabled Machine Learning Framework for **Real-Time Pollutant Monitoring and Acid Rain Risk Estimation**.

-Developed as the MCA Major Project at **Kalyani Government Engineering College**.
+Developed for the fulfilment for MCA Major Project at **Kalyani Government Engineering College**.

 ---